ndrakos/blog/_posts/2022-06-02-A_Closter_Look_at_the_Double_Hernquist_Model.md

 Comparing the density profile in the frame of the satellite with all particles and with just the bound particles, it looks like the frame is correct, but a lot of the mass is not actually "bound".
 I played around with the algorithm, and it doesn't make any difference, so I think that this is not numerical in origin.

 Maybe my way of defining a self-bound remnant doesn't work very well in this extreme case, where the profile is very extended; note that more than 90 per cent of the mass is in the extended orange system!
 Potentially, there is a correction that could be made  by including a background potential when calculating each particles energies.
+Also note I am assuming the satellite potential is roughly spherical, which I have found works very well in the past; but maybe it fails here.
 This idea of deciding which particles are bound is an interesting one, and one I might look into in the future, but for now it doesn't seem worth our time, since these aren't the final simulations we will use.

 ## Sim 2